issp-center-dev/TeNeS/docs/sphinx/en/source/file_specification/expert_format.rst

 ``lattice`` section
 ========================

-Specify the ''unit cell'' information.
+Specify the unit cell information.
 Unit cell has a shape of a rectangular with the size of ``Lx`` times ``Ly``.

 .. csv-table::